dscheerens/ngx-transloco-markup/README.md

 npm install --save ngx-transloco-markup
 ```

-If you are using the Angular CLI to build and test your application this all you need to do for the installation.
+If you are using the Angular CLI to build and test your application, then this all you need to do for the installation.
 For custom build setups: the library is published in the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview), so it provides several distribution bundles that are compatible with most build tools.

 ## Getting started